 The landscape also got flatter and had a number of smaller creeks and ditches that fed the creek.
 The first flock of wood ducks to blow up in my face got shot at, but not hit.
 The second flock lost a member and the third another.
 Under the old South Carolina limit of two wood ducks per day, I figured my hunt was over and started thinking about how I was going to get home.

 After collecting those birds, I backed the craft into the lee of the blowdown and waited.
-Cussing myself for not bringing any decoys or even a call, a group of three mallards winged in and landed in front of the boat.
-Two shots were fired and a limit was finished.
+I cussed myself for not bringing any decoys or even a call.
+A group of three mallards winged in and landed in front of the boat.
+I fired twice and a limit was finished.

 I eventually made it home, but not before dark and not before walking nearly 3 miles to a gas station after ditching the boat, gun and birds under a bridge until my ride came.

 WHERE — East-central North Carolina, East of I-95

 LAUNCH — Hookerton or Snow Hill are the closest public ramps on Contentnea Creek, but opportunities to dump in exist along stretches of Contentnea Creek, plus the Neuse and Little rivers.